Suleman-Mazhar/Data_Driven_Final/README.md

 ## Document Storage

+Make sure to update file path in .env file to match for prs_documents

 Vaccination documents and other files are stored in the file system path specified by `DOCUMENT_STORAGE_PATH` in the .env file.
 Make sure this directory exists and has proper access permissions.